-Three Programs of Study at DeSales have been designed to provide students with courses that challenge and complement their abilities and interests.
+The personalized programs of study at DeSales have been designed to provide students with courses that challenge and complement their individual abilities and interests.
 DeSales takes pride in its national STEM certification & recognition, allowing every student to be hands-on within every classroom.
 Immersion Week offers students experiences outside the classroom to show that learning is a life-long process that happens in a variety of settings.

 Students who need additional academic help can take advantage of the Learning Resources office, which supports specifically those who are challenged with a particular learning difficulty.

 STEM Certified College-Preparatory Catholic School

 DeSales High School is a STEM certified college-preparatory Catholic school that is committed to the spiritual, intellectual, social and physical growth of its students.
 We provide challenging, engaging studies in a personalized learning environment, giving special attention to the academic and social needs of each individual student.
 Embracing high standards of character, commitment, and achievement, DeSales encourages students to think critically and creatively and to act ethically.
 To these ends, DeSales utilizes proven and effective modes of instruction to educate each individual.

 Programs of Study

 In order to meet the needs of its diverse student population, DeSales has designed three Programs of Study.
 Students, in consultation with their parents and the Student Services Team, will select from one of the following Programs of Study at the end of freshman year: